Artoshia/clearcompare/src/customisation/template.md

 _Optional: Any caveats, assumptions, or relevant info for the reviewer.
 Why any of the above may not be checked._

 ## 📸 Images / Recordings

+_Include screenshots or recordings showing the changes in action.
+Demonstrate both successful flows and error cases when possible._